Where to Buy (and Eat) Jamón Ibérico in Madrid

 If Spain had one national gastronomic treasure, it would undoubtedly be jamón ibérico.
 Iberian ham is a variety of jamón serrano, a kind of dry-cured ham produced in Spain and, trust us, once you try it, you’ll only want to keep trying it over and over again.
-You’ll definitely want to buy jamón ibérico in Madrid before you leave the city.
+We’ve compiled the best places to eat and buy jamón ibérico in Madrid so you can take a stash of ham home with you!

 Buy jamón ibérico in Madrid and pair it with a glass of wine